THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling: Method

 \subsubsection{Full trajectory generation}

-From each heatmap, we decode $K$ end points using the same MR optimization algorithm as \citet{gilles2021home}.
+Having a heatmap as output grants us the good property of letting us decide to privilege coverage in order to give a wide spectrum of candidates to the scene recombination process.
+From each heatmap, we therefore decode $K$ end points using the same MissRate optimization algorithm as \citet{gilles2021home}.
 We then generate the full trajectories for each end point using also the same model, a fully-connected MLP.
 The MLP takes the car history and predicted endpoint as input and produces $T$ 2D-coordinates representing the full future trajectory.
 At training time, this model is trained using ground-truth endpoints.